FOSS-Cell-GECPKD/OpenHack-20/GSoC-21/README.md

 - Organisation name
 - Relevant tech/languages/skills involved at this org
-- Between 1 and 10, how competent are you presently to contribute to the org?
 - Why do you want to apply for this organization? (min: 30 words)
 - How many hours per week are you putting in learning and contributing to the org?
 - Will you keep contributing to this org if you aren't selected for GSoC '21?